Prevention of Pollution and Resource Circulation

 Resource Conservation, Promotion of Resource Circulation, and Monitoring of performance | Office Waste Reduction | ITOCHU Corporation |

-Reduce waste and promote recycling in office activities based on ISO 14000. |
+Reduce waste and promote recycling in office activities in accordance with our EMS. |

 Properly implemented |